 - Adding water and shampoo to a wind knot will likely leave you frustrated, the wet mane is likely to make the hairs snap easily and the hairs will not be as slick.
 Slick is what you want for detangling.
 Grooming oils are GREAT for getting wind knots out of manes and tails.

 - Keeping the mane detangled is key to the prevention of these knots.
 If you can’t attend to the mane every day, consider keeping it shorter or heavily conditioned.
 You can also try the loose braids once you get the knots out.

 - Wind knots take lots of time to happen – so plan on a bunch of time to get them out… You will probably want to work on them a little at a time!
 Lots of patience and reward for your horse as you work them out.

 Products for gorgeous manes

 - Grooming oils are deep conditioning and detangling in one step.
 You can use them as a tail hair mask, letting the oils soak in for hours or even overnight.
-You will likely need to do a mild shampoo to remove the excess if you use a lot.
+You will likely need a mild shampoo to remove the excess if you use a lot.

 - Conditioners act like they would on your own head.
 You will need to rinse a conditioner out, but you could leave it in for a longer time and rinse later.